Boybuloq

 Boybuloq (also known as Boy-Bulok and Boj-Bulok, Boybuloq, Бой-Булок) is a limestone cave in Uzbekistan, the deepest cave in Central Asia and all Asia except its western part.
-The cave is 1517 m deep and 18400 m long with the main entrance at an elevation of 2647 m.
-It is situated at the edge of Baysun-Tau mountain ridge, the southern spur of the Gissar Range, in the southeast of the country.
+The cave is 1523 m deep and 19900 m long with the main entrance at an elevation of 2647 m above sea level.
+It is situated at the edge of Baisuntau mountain ridge, the southern spur of the Gissar Range, in the southeast of the country.
 The nearest village is Dehibolo (Дюйбало in Russian), to the northeast of Boysun.

 The cave developed in the covered karst of Upper and Middle Jurassic limestones, in monoclinal strata, in the preserved wing of an anticline.
-The thickness of limestone strata is from 200 to 350 meters.
-Contrary to most limestone caves it was not formed by water precipitation penetrating from the surface but, as the soluble rock is covered by insoluble strata, by condensation.
+The thickness of limestone strata is 200–350 meters.
+Contrary to most limestone caves, it was not formed by water precipitation penetrating from the surface, but, as the soluble rock is covered by insoluble strata, by condensation.
 Hence the cave consists mainly of very narrow passages which descend along the incident angle of strata, from time to time interrupted by vertical shafts, no deeper than 30 m, and ends with an impassable siphon.

-It was explored by Russian cavers since 1984, in the framework of Ekaterinburg Speleo Club (SGS) and the Assoсiation of Ural speleologists (ASU), with the participation of cavers from Italy, Great Britain, Slovakia, France and Switzerland (in chronological order).
+It was explored by Russian cavers since 1984, in the framework of Ekaterinburg Speleo Club (SGS) and the Assoсiation of Speleologists of the Urals (ASU), with the participation of cavers from Italy, Great Britain, Slovakia, France, and Switzerland (in chronological order).

 Naming

 After a period of rain—a rarity in an otherwise very arid mountain climate—a small stream began flowing from the cave's entrance.
-This phenomenon was referred to as boybuloq, a fusion of the words boy and buloq, meaning "rich spring" in the Uzbek language as well as in Tajik.
+This phenomenon was referred to as boybuloq, a fusion of the words boy and buloq, meaning "rich spring" in the Uzbek and Tajik languages.